nschlia/ffmpegfs/README.md

 SUPPORTED OUTPUT FORMATS
 ------------------------

-A few words to the supported output formats which are MP3 and MP4 currently.
+A few words to the supported output formats.
 There is not much to say about the MP3 output as these are regular MP3 files with no strings attached.
 They should play well in any modern player.

 The MP4 files created are special, though, as MP4 is not quite suited for live streaming.
 Reason being that the start block of an MP4 contains a field with the size of the compressed data section.
-Suffice to say that this field cannot be filled in until the size is known, which means compression must be completed first, a seek done to the beginning, and the size atom updated.
+Suffice to say that this field cannot be filled in until the size is known, which means compression must be completed first, a file seek done to the beginning, and the size atom updated.

 Alas, for a continous live stream, that size will never be known or for our transcoded files one would have to wait for the whole file